 An upfront price is an exact journey price shown to a passenger before they make a request.
 This exact amount is what the passenger pays at the end of the journey.

 Upfront pricing takes the following into account:

-- Toll road fee: This is incurred automatically, and the passenger will be notified of the adjustment at the end of the trip
+- Toll road fee: this is incurred automatically, and the passenger will be notified of the adjustment at the end of the trip

-By giving the passenger an exact fare upfront, say, €25, decision making becomes easy which often results in more trip request.
+By giving the passenger an exact price upfront, making a decision whether to make a request or not becomes easy, which often results in more journey request.

 Note: Upfront pricing is currently available only in some cities.